nyan222/roman_empire_zoomcamp/README.md

 source ~/.bashrc
 ```

-Still on your VM instance, run the following commands to create a conda environment and install necessary packages.
+Still on your VM instance, run the following commands to create a conda environment and install necessary packages:

 ``` bash
 cd